notminhaj/loan-approval-service/README.md

 Unfortunately the "loan approval model.pkl" was too large to upload to github so you have to make it using the training script by training the model on train_data (it does it for you).

+I believe you need an Azure account to run this.

 Make sure to add the scoring uri the training script provides you with into app.py.

 Hope it runs perfectly!